Hemorrhoids High Fiber Diet

 Avoid Straining

-Straining and placing more pressure on veins in the rectal area is one of the most popular causes of bleeding or uncomfortable hemorrhoids.
+Straining and placing more pressure on veins in the rectal area is one of the most common causes of bleeding or uncomfortable hemorrhoids.

 Sometimes, this can result from pushing too hard as you attempt to have a bowel movement.